Yumi2121/EasyPark_App/README.md

 - The server will run on local host port 3000.

-On the deployed application 2 accounts have been prepaired for viewing
+On the deployed application 2 accounts have been prepared for viewing

 To view as admin: